Nuxt 4 Starter Kit Your Launchpad for Modern Web Development

 The Cleanup Script: From Template to Custom Foundation

-The Nuxt 4 Starter kit inevitably include demonstration content—example components, test fixtures, and placeholder assets, help comments and so on.
+The Nuxt 4 Starter Kit inevitably includes demonstration content—example components, test fixtures, and placeholder assets, helpful comments and so on.
 The Nuxt 4 Starter Kit addresses this through an automated cleanup script that removes demo content while preserving directory structure.

 Running yarn script:cleanup executes this process, transforming the starter kit into a clean slate in seconds.
 Critical detail: The script deletes the .git folder, disconnecting your project from the starter kit's Git history.
 Initialize a new repository afterward to establish your project's version control.